 Coupled with settings from a drawing application, the stylus can mimic any art supply or tool.

 This is why drawing digitally gives manga artists a huge advantage.
-Manga artists now have access to an infinite number of colors and tools, as well as some features that wouldn’t typically be available to traditional hand-drawn artists (i.e., the airbrush or effect stamp).
+Manga artists now have access to an infinite number of colors and tools and some features that wouldn’t typically be available to traditional hand-drawn artists (i.e., the airbrush or effect stamp).

 The stylus is how the drawing software aims to replicate the hand-drawing process as closely as possible or make it even better than before.